Mount Ulla Township, Rowan County, North Carolina: Disambiguation

-Mount Ulla community (Mount Ulla Unincorporated) or the village of Mount Ulla does not have clearly defined boundaries.
+The community of Mount Ulla does not have clearly defined boundaries.
 The community is smaller in area than the administrative township or the area that lists Mount Ulla as its address.

 The Mount Ulla Township is a legislatively defunct administrative subdivision for voting precincts, tax-listings, and census districts thus does not coincide or reflect local inhabitants historical perception of Mount Ulla boundaries.
-It consists of several unincorporated communities such as Mount Ulla Unincorporated and Bear Poplar Unincorporated.
+It consists of several unincorporated communities such as Mount Ulla and part of Bear Poplar.
 Mount Ulla Township was formed after the Civil War by the requirements of the North Carolina Constitution of 1868.
 Previous to that time, the subdivisions were Captain's Districts from the time of the American Revolution.
 While the Captain's Districts referred primarily to the militia, it served also for the election precinct, the tax listing and tax collecting district.
 Mount Ulla Township was mentioned on Shaffer's Township map of North Carolina in 1886.

 Mount Ulla zip code area has an outline that does not coincide with Mount Ulla Township boundaries.
-It stretches into Iredell county community such as Mazeppa, does not come as far north as township's border, stretches into Steele township in the east, Atwell Township in the southeast, and reaches down past township's southern boundary along NC-150 into Atwell township.
-As a result, a number of historic communities become part of larger Mount Ulla Community - Miranda and parts of Millbridge.
+It stretches into Iredell county communities such as Mazeppa, does not come as far north as the township's border, stretches into Steele township in the east, Atwell Township in the southeast, and reaches down past township's southern boundary along NC-150 into Atwell township.
+As a result, a number of historic communities become part of the larger Mount Ulla community - Miranda and parts of Mill Bridge.

 Due to the ambiguous and arbitrary nature of boundaries in rural Rowan county communities, historical and contemporary documents at times record location as Mount Ulla when the location may belong to a neighboring community in other documents or may carry a different geographical address.

 Location

 Mount Ulla Township is located in the Piedmont region, western Rowan County, North Carolina, United States.
 Its outline is defined by natural and man-made landmarks.
-Township's Northern boundary follows in the vicinity of Knox Road, Knox School Road, and Beaverdam Creek, stopping short of Backcreek Church Road.
+Township's Northern boundary follows in the vicinity of Knox Road, Knox School Road, and Beaverdam Creek, stopping short of Back Creek Church Road.
 The Eastern border zigzags its way to North Carolina Highway 801, follows NC-801 to Graham Road, Lyerly Road, Upright Road, and Sloan Road.
 The Southern border neatly follows North Carolina Highway 150.
 The Western border coincides with the administrative line between Iredell and Rowan counties.
 Mount Ulla Township occupies 28.52 sqmi.